The Ancient Environmental Genomics Initiative for Sustainability (AEGIS) is a global research consortium supported by the Novo Nordisk Foundation.

-“Being part of developing this new research field – it is important to constantly explore and evolve the boundaries of the method – while still addressing important scientific question.
-We are therefore constantly working on improving and expanding its possibilities in both the laboratory and computational”, says Mikkel Winther Pedersen, group leader.
+“Developing this emerging research field means constantly exploring and expanding the boundaries of the methods while addressing important scientific questions.
+We therefore continue to improve and extend the possibilities of environmental ancient DNA research, both in the laboratory and through new computational approaches,” says Mikkel Winther Pedersen, group leader.

 Zampirolo, G., Ruter, A., Živaljević, I., Penezić, K., Thomsen, P. F., Orton, D., Kašanin Grubin, M., Antić, N., & Pedersen, M. W. (2025).
 Ancient DNA reconstruction of late holocene ecosystems within the Carpathian basin from paleo-meanders and archaeological deposits.
 Scientific Reports 16(4301).